Nitrous Oxide Effects

 • Shortness of breath

 If you want to decrease your use of Anavar, you must not suddenly stop taking the substance.
 Some people may be able to slowly taper their doses down, but if you don’t do this correctly, several withdrawal symptoms may appear.
 This occurs because, when you begin to use Anavar in a way that it was not prescribed, it creates a hormonal imbalance.
-Anavar mimics testosterone because it is a synthetic form of this substance, and when you ingest Anavar, your levels of testosterone increase.
+Anavar mimics testosterone by binding to androgen receptors, and when you ingest Anavar, your levels of testosterone increase.
 As a result, your body becomes used to having an increased testosterone level, and it begins to lose its ability to produce it on its own.

 Because your body has lower levels of natural testosterone, the withdrawal symptoms begin to appear, and you will experience these symptoms until your body can begin producing enough testosterone again.